linguini1/sortingAlgs/README.md

 <h4>Statistics</h4>
 Statistics are displayed with the algorithm name, the size of the array and how long the algorithm took to sort it, in seconds.
+Statistics are always printed.
 Here is an example output:

 <!-- language: lang-none -->
     Insertion Sort sorted an array of size 10000 in 3.6059556007385254s.